NiniOrtiz/niniortiz.github.io/README.md

 - Depending on the animal model, What software  we  can implement or create to expand some areas of bioelectricity-related research?

 ## Contact
-send me an  e-mail at:  niniortiz99@gmail.com
+Send me an  e-mail at:  niniortiz99@gmail.com

 ## About the workshop I gave about the  prediction of RNA structures in Datostada